 In 1926, Fritz Perls, a German psychiatrist and psychoanalyst, went to Frankfurt to become the assistant to Kurt Goldstein at the Institute for Brain-Damaged Soldiers.
 Goldstein was also a researcher in Gestalt theory.
 Perls had become disenchanted with specific Freudian theories and methods and sought to develop a new system of psychotherapy.

-In Frankfurt, Perls came under the tutelage of many psychologists, and psychoanalysts, all of whom had direct or indirect roles in Gestalt principles and therapy.
+In Frankfurt, Perls came under the tutelage of many psychologists, and psychoanalysts, all of whom had direct or indirect roles in Gestalt psychology principles and therapy.
 At the Institute for Brain-Damaged Soldiers, Perls met his wife, Laura, who was also a student of Gestalt therapy.

 The goal of Gestalt therapy is often to help clients become aware of their primary sensations and environment so they can respond more effectively in the present moment.
 Therapists guide clients to focus on the "here and now" instead of past experiences.
 Once clients can fully experience the present, they may more easily confront past conflicts or, as Perls called them, "incomplete Gestalts."